AidaLulaj01/CivicsPolitical/README.md

 AW-->Voter_opinion/choice
 BH-BK-->Candidate_info

+Data Exploration and preprocessing:

-We will refine the data for the most recent survey year (2018), which indicates presidential choice for 2016.
-We will first use R and then translate the data in Python for the purpose of using Jupyter.
-Afterwards, we will use machine learning (start with a random forest method) to develop a predictive model for presidential choice.
+We will refine the data for the most recent survey year of 2018, which holds 60,000 rows and 93 features.
+The data pertains to voter information, ideological leaning, voter opinion, and candidate information.
+For the machine learning model, we will be using the following features in a dataframe:

+State, district, cong., geography, gender, birthyear, age, education, race, family income, marital status, news interests, ideology, and presidential vote for 2016.
+Since the database contains a lot of features with categorical data,  then one-hot encode those variables into dummy sets (Using the dummy_cols and fastDummies packages).

 We will divide 80% of the data into a “training" section.
 We will then use the remaining 20% for the “test” section of data.